This fact sheet provides information on the correct forms to use to apply for property settlement in the Family Court of Western Australia.

 The affidavit is a story of your marriage/relationship.
 In it you explain:

 - what both of you brought into the relationship/marriage;

 - the contributions each of you made during the relationship/marriage – financial, non-financial and primary caregiver of your children;

 - your current financial situation; and

 You need to file a response.
 The forms you need to file in response to the application filed by the other party are Form 1A, Form 13 and an affidavit.

 In Form 1A you state which orders in the form that the other party has filed you agree with.
-If you do not agree with the orders applied for, state what orders you want made instead.
+If you do not agree with the orders applied for, state what orders you want to be made instead.
 In Form 13 you provide your financial details.
 In your affidavit you state which of the paragraphs in your spouse’s/ de facto partner’s affidavit you agree with.
-If you do not agree with the statement made by the other party, state what you believe is the correct version of events.
+If you do not agree with the statement made by the other party, state what you believe is the correct version of information.